Heartland Christian drops a pair to East Mills

-The East Mills (2-3) girls basketball team ran out in front early and never looked back en route to a 60-21 Corner Conference win over Heartland Christian (1-6).
+The East Mills (2-3) girls basketball team ran out in front early and never looked back en route to a 60-21 win over Heartland Christian (1-6).

 The Wolverines set a strong tempo early on, as they held the Eagles to just four points in the first quarter while scoring 30 themselves.
 The Wolverines poured it on further in the second quarter as turnovers and transition buckets assisted East Mills to a 52-8 lead at the half.